South Africa

 Posted January 24, 2011

 The bigger group is people who bought holiday homes during a time of easy credit in 2005 and 2006 and overextended themselves.
-"It was a speculative market that came to a sudden halt during 2007."
+"It was a speculative market that suddenly stopped during 2007."

 Posted January 6, 2009

-The real estate bubble is alive and well in SA - the Price outlook bleak
+The real estate bubble is alive and well in SA - the Price outlook is bleak.

 Johannesburg - Year-on-year house price deflation is expected to last well into 2009, according to FNB property strategist John Loos.
 He says that an expected series of interest rate cuts should have some positive influence on residential demand, although this influence will be partly negated by weak economic growth as the global economic crisis continues.
 But despite some demand recovery, oversupplies of stock could take a while longer to be mopped up, and as such the FNB House Price Index is expected to show year-on-year deflation for the entire of 2009.
 "As we go into 2009, the recent history of residential property performance continues to look bleak, to say the least, and year-on-year price deflation is expected to be with us for most of, if not the entire year," Loos said on Monday.